mhberger/jbake/README_mhb_sqlite-2021-05-30.md

   * updating everything to use JUnit5
     – Allows conditional testing using java properties or environment etc.
     - There was already partial usage throughout the project.
-* This branch is geared to test SQLIte implementation, but will build with OrientDB.
+* This branch is geared to test SQLIte implementation, but will build and run with OrientDB.
 * If one checks out on an Apple M1 computer, then anything using OrientDB will fail
 * There is an environment variable `jbake_db_implementation` that can be used to enable/disable the OrientDB related tests from being run.
 By default it is